-The subscription rights may not be sold, transferred or assigned and will not be listed for trading on the NASDAQ Capital Market or any stock exchange or market or on the OTC Market Group's marketplaces.
+The subscription rights may not be sold, transferred or assigned and will not be listed for trading on the NASDAQ Capital Market or any other stock exchange or market.

 How do I exercise my subscription rights if I live outside the United States?